miathedev/kubespray/README.md

     and overlay networks, with or without BGP.
 Calico uses the same engine to enforce network policy for hosts, pods, and (if using Istio and Envoy) applications at the service mesh layer.

-- [cilium](http://docs.cilium.io/en/latest/): layer 3/4 networking (as well as layer 7 to protect and secure application protocols), supports dynamic insertion of BPF bytecode into the Linux kernel to implement security services, networking and visibility logic.
+- [cilium](http://docs.cilium.io/en/latest/): layer 3/4 networking (as well as layer 7 to protect and secure application protocols) supports dynamic insertion of BPF bytecode into the Linux kernel to implement security services, networking, and visibility logic.

 - [weave](docs/weave.md): Weave is a lightweight container overlay network that doesn't require an external K/V database cluster.
     (Please refer to `weave` [troubleshooting documentation](https://www.weave.works/docs/net/latest/troubleshooting/)).